Why integrate with Sage Intacct?

 Employees (Name, ID, Title, Start date & End date (if available), Assigned dimensions, Salary)

-When you import actuals, you're taking a snapshot of your financials from Intacct and sharing it with Budgeting and Planning to compare the budget you created against your actuals.
-The data Budgeting and Planning takes during import includes:
+When you import actuals, you actually take a snapshot of your financials from Intacct and share it with SIP to compare the budget you created against your actuals.
+The data SIP takes during import includes:

-📝 If you have accounts and dimensions in Intacct that don't exist in Budgeting and Planning, you will automatically be prompted during the import process to map these new accounts and dimensions in Budgeting and Planning.
+📝 If you have accounts and dimensions in Intacct that don't exist in SIP, you will automatically be prompted during the import process to map these new accounts and dimensions in SIP.

 Export a budget to Intacct

-When you export a budget from Budgeting and Planning to Sage Intacct, you're creating an entirely new budget record to hold all your new budget data.
-During this process, Budgeting and Planning creates and includes the following information in your new budget:
+When you export a budget from SIP to Intacct, you create an entirely new budget record to hold all your new budget data.
+During this process, SIP creates and includes the following information in your new budget:

 New budget record